davidmoreno/json11/README.md

 <dl>
 <dt>Json& set(std::string key, const Json& value)</dt>
 <dd>Adds property "key:value" to this object, or replaces the <i>value</i> if <i>key</i> is already there.
 To create a new object, start from a null Json instance.</dd>
-<dt>Json get(const std::string& key)</dt>
+<dt>Json get(const std::string& key) const</dt>
-<dd>Returns value for the given key, or Json::null if this instance does not have such property.</dd>
+<dd>Returns value for the given key, or `Json::undefined` if this instance does not have such property.</dd>
 <dt>Json::Property operator [] (std::string&)</dt>
-<dd>Returns value for the given key, or Json::null if this instance does not have such property.
+<dd>Returns value for the given key, or `Json::undefined` if this instance does not have such property.
 When used on the left of assignment operator as in `obj["key"] = value`, adds a key with given value or replaces existing one.</dd>
 <dt>Json::Property operator [] (const char*)</dt>
 <dd>Same as the previous one.</dd>
 <dt>bool has(const std::string& key) const</dt>